 Flight Training for Teens in the Addison-Dallas, TX Area

-Rising Aviation High School is located at the Addison Airport in Addison, TX.
+Rising Aviation High School, a premier Dallas STEM school located at the Addison Airport in Addison, TX.
 Through aviation summer camps, drone pilot programs, and a STEM-based high school curriculum with an aviation focus, we are proud to prepare DFW area students for earning their private pilot’s license at a young age.
 We have expert flight instructors on staff and students are able to participate in a variety of hands-on aviation experiences.
 Upon graduation, our students earn an accredited high school diploma with a STEM endorsement and are uniquely equipped to further pursue a career in aviation if they so choose.

 To register your teen or learn more about our private aviation high school and the programs we offer, contact us today!